f-droid/fdroid-website/_docs/Build_Server_Setup.md

 fdroid:~/fdroiddata$ ~/fdroidserver/fdroid build org.fdroid.fdroid -l --server
 ```

-## Setting us QEMU/KVM/libvirt
+## Setting up QEMU/KVM/libvirt

 While VirtualBox was used in the past, QEMU/KVM guest VMs via libvirt is
-still the recommended setup since that is what is used by f-droid.or.
+still the recommended setup since that is what is used by f-droid.org.
 In
 order to make the libvirt image files directly readable by `vagrant package`,
 _libvirt_'s QEMU needs to be configured to always set the ownership to
 `libvirt.libvirt`.